 Think you’re finally ready to take on the world as a freelance photographer?
 Follow our eight-point plan for launching your career as a lone-sword in the cut-throat world of photography and you’ll be sure to hit the ground running.

-(1) Fix a Daily Routine and Stick to it
+- Fix a daily routine and stick to it

 Freelancing is not a synonym for sleeping late, watching daytime TV or procrastinating on Facebook.
 As a freelance photographer there is always work to be done.
 Plan your daily working hours, and conduct your social life outside of them!